MabbottLab/MEGneto/README.md

 Finally, beamforming is performed.
 A covariance matrix is computed to inform us how related sensor signals are to each other, and sensor weights are computed using the gradiometers (sensor position), leadfield and head model.
 This information is used for beamforming.
 The participant’s trials are projected through a spatial filter (which transforms data from sensor to source space) and the resulting virtual sources are projected to their dominant orientation.
 The output at this point is a matrix with the timeseries for each source, trial, and participant.
 Next, an atlas is loaded into the pipeline and the source data is interpolated onto that atlas.
 In that interpolation process, all reconstructed sources that fall into regions as parcellated by the atlas are averaged or principal component analysis ([PCA](https://www.mathworks.com/help/stats/pca.html)) is performed and the first principal component is extracted, generating a representative time series for the region.

+NOTE: For free-viewing, beamforming was split into 2 halves so that a higher resolution could be used for MMP/Glasser atlas purposes.
+So, output is two separate files with the description of the output below, but just for half of the trials.

 Output: A matrix with three dimensions: [number of participants] x [number of trials] x [number of timepoints].
 Thus, you can isolate the timeseries for a certain participant and trial etc.

 The following source reconstruction algorithms are currently recommended/supported: